langroid/langroid/README.md

 )
 ```

-Then instantiate the `DocChatAgent`, ingest the docs into the vector-store:
+Then instantiate the `DocChatAgent` (this ingests the docs into the vector-store):

 ```python
 agent = DocChatAgent(config)